Tips on how to spot a malicious email

 Cyber criminals consistently adapt and develop their exploitation tools at a fast pace.
 It can take hours or even days for antivirus vendors to identify new threats and organize software updates.
 Further, delays then occur while their customers download and install those updates.
 During the updating process, unprotected computers are susceptible to attack.

-Because sophisticated cybercrime networks are familiar with traditional antivirus solutions, they will examine and improve their attacks to ensure success.
+Because sophisticated cybercrime networks are familiar with traditional antivirus solutions, they will examine and improve their attacks to

 In one specific email scam that had been intercepted, scammers used over 160 variations of the attack to stay ahead of antivirus updates.

 Companies that rely on antivirus protection alone put their data-security at serious risk.
 Cyber criminals know that humans are a cybersecurity loophole.
 Their objective is to get malware emails into a company’s inboxes, because people are much easier to trick than machines.
 If just one person inside a company opens a scam email and clicks on a link, they can infect the whole company’s computer network.

 Have a look at the screenshot below.
 This is an actual scam email that was intercepted earlier this year.

 The ‘update payment’ link in this message goes to a phishing website with bogus Netflix branding.

 Unfortunately, the sole-purpose of this web-page is to collect the personal details and credit card data of victims who were fooled into